ErlendF/ctp/README.md

 We underestimated the workload needed to complete this project.
 We used ~110 hours on this project, while 75 hours was expected.
 Riot did not have time to process our application for a permanent API key, so we were only able to use a 24-hour personal API key (application process time was longer than the project timeperiod).

+###### Riot API key
 This Riot API key problem was fixed with a hack to allow a new and valid Riot API key to be injected into the running application.
 To do this a POST request should be sent to the "/riotapikey" endpoint.
 The API key should be sent in the body as shown bellow:
 ```
 RGAPI-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```
+If an error is returned about contacting the Riot API, the API key has likely expired.
+If the key has expired and are unable to update it yourself, you can contact one of the group members to update it for you.

 #### Hard aspects